r-devel/r-dev-web/WindowsBuilds/winutf8/winutf8.md

 from being used, but it saves space, too).
 Only packages needed for CRAN/BIOC packages are included from Msys2, so many are missing, but there are some extra ones not available in Msys2.
 Versions of packages are usually older than in Msys2, including the compilers.
-RTools 4 use MSVCRT and GCC 8.3.
+Rtools 4 use MSVCRT and GCC 8.3.

 As in Msys2 and in Linux distributions, libraries needed for R packages can be installed using the Msys2 package manager (pacman), automatically caring for dependencies.
-There is no mechanism to find an Msys2/RTools 4 package needed to build a particular R package, but as in other software distributions, one can query which Msys2/RTools 4 package provides a file of a given name (usually a header file or a library).
+There is no mechanism to find an Msys2/Rtools 4 package needed to build a particular R package, but as in other software distributions, one can query which Msys2/Rtools 4 package provides a file of a given name (usually a header file or a library).

-Not all external libraries needed to build R packages are available in RTools 4, but the number is already higher than what is available in the publicly distributed libraries for RTools 3.x.
+Not all external libraries needed to build R packages are available in Rtools 4, but the number is already higher than what is available in the publicly distributed libraries for Rtools 3.x.
 Rtools 4 (like Msys2) is typically used with mintty terminal and bash, providing a similar experience to Unix, but very unusual for Windows.
 One can also run bash terminal directly (still Unix experience), or cmd.exe/other Windows terminal application, but with PATH and other environment variables appropriately set.

-Sometimes one needs more build tools than those available in RTools 4.
-It may be a good practice again to use external tools in a separate window with isolated PATH settings from those from RTools 4.
+Sometimes one needs more build tools than those available in Rtools 4.
+It may be a good practice again to use external tools in a separate window with isolated PATH settings from those from Rtools 4.
 Sometimes it is necessary also because such tools may not run from mintty/bash, e.g.  R itself had to be modified to run from this shell due to differences in how this shell communicates the keystrokes to the application.

-Although RTools 4 is a modified version of Msys2, it cannot be used from Msys2 easily via PATH settings, because RTools 4 has a runtime (DLL) of the same name, but older, and they cannot easily coexist in one process: Windows always use the newest version of a DLL, even when it is not the "right" one.
+Although Rtools 4 is a modified version of Msys2, it cannot be used from Msys2 easily via PATH settings, because Rtools 4 has a runtime (DLL) of the same name, but older, and they cannot easily coexist in one process: Windows always use the newest version of a DLL, even when it is not the "right" one.
-This was incidentally not a problem with RTools 3.x, which used older Cygwin runtime that had a different name.
+This was incidentally not a problem with Rtools 3.x, which used older Cygwin runtime that had a different name.

-One can still have a separate installation of vanilla Msys2 for build tools and all applications needing the Cygwin runtime, but use the package libraries and the compiler toolchain from RTools 4 installation, appropriately setting PATH and completely bypassing build tools from RTools 4 (build tools here refer to all programs in the main Msys2 sub-distribution, which links against the Cygwin runtime).
+One can still have a separate installation of vanilla Msys2 for build tools and all applications needing the Cygwin runtime, but use the package libraries and the compiler toolchain from Rtools 4 installation, appropriately setting PATH and completely bypassing build tools from Rtools 4 (build tools here refer to all programs in the main Msys2 sub-distribution, which links against the Cygwin runtime).
 Then it is necessary to handle some (minor) issues such as the tar command incompatibility described in the previous section about Msys2.

-More information on RTools 4 can be found [here](https://cran.r-project.org/bin/windows/Rtools/).
+More information on Rtools 4 can be found [here](https://cran.r-project.org/bin/windows/Rtools/).

 ## Building R